Being a single parent is hard…

 Being a single parent after an abusive relationship?
 Even harder!

-As you all may know, and for those who may be new, I am a single parent.
-I have a daughter with my very first boyfriend ABUSER.
+As you all may know, and for those who may be new, I have a child with my abuser.

-After gaining the strength to leave him while pregnant (after he tried to kill himself and throw me down the stairs of our second story apartment!)
-I knew one thing… if I thought breaking up with him was hard, this single parenting thing is going to be even harder!
+After gaining the strength to leave him while pregnant I knew one thing… if I thought breaking up with him was hard, this single parenting thing is going to be even harder!

 I was right.